-But here is what really chaps my hide about the birth defect argument, other than the fact that anti-sibling union laws predate our understanding of genetics.
+But here is what really chaps my hide about the birth defect argument (other than the fact that anti-sibling union laws predate our understanding of genetics).
 People are capable of making intelligent decisions.
 A person who happens to be in love with a sibling is no less intelligent than anyone else.
 Let’s give them the credit to make good decisions.
 Besides, since when do you have to be married, or even be in a relationship that everyone approves of, to have a child?

 Now to the reason I sucked it up and published.
 I poured my heart into Love’s Forbidden Flower.
 What began as a project of angst turned into a civil rights piece that changed me.
 I never saw love like I do now.
 I was scared to death when I pushed that publish button.
 What if people hate this book?
 What will my friends and family say?
 Am I tough enough to take the backlash, especially from those who will pan this piece of my heart solely for the subject matter?
-The reasons not to publish went on and on.
+The list of reasons not to publish went on and on.
 Then I thought to Lily.
 I know she exists.
 Donovan does too.
 I’ve read about them.
 They’ve lost their friends and family by coming out of shadows.
 They’ve served jail time for the crime of loving someone the world said they shouldn’t.

 Then one really big thing smacked me in the face.
 When you really think about it, the true love of some is illegal because others think it is icky.
 There lies the real threat.
 If we ban marriages because of a person’s feelings of ickiness, then all marriages are threatened.
 Maybe by publishing I could get one person to see the world a little more openly.
-So I grabbed Lily’s hand, and we pressed the publish button together, bringing her to life.
+So, I grabbed Lily’s hand, and we pressed the publish button together, bringing her to life.